Block Voter Model: Introduction

 \section{Introduction}

-In nonequilibrium dynamical systems there are usually no energy functions and their time evolutions are defined by dynamical rules.
-These rules can be divided into two groups, namely, inflow and outflow dynamics\cite{sznajd2006}.
-For inflow dynamics the center spin is influenced by its nearest neighbours.
-A well-known example of such dynamics, in nonequilibrium systems, is the majority-vote model in social sciences \cite{liggett1985, tania1991, oliveira1992}.
-On the contrary, for outflow dynamics the information flows from the center spin (or cluster of spins) to the neighbourhood.
-The Sznajd model \cite{sznajd2000}, which was introduced to describe opinion formation in social systems, falls on this category.
-It is based on the fundamental social phenomenon called social validation \cite{castellano2009}.
-Figure \ref{fig01} illustrates the flow of influence in a typical outflow dynamics where the central spins (circle) try to influence the opinion of their neighbouring counterparts (rectangles).
-We shall nominate the central set of spins by persuasive cluster spins (PCS), and we aim in this paper to consider the collective behaviour of the entire system with varying PCS size.
-In short, the PCS will try to influence the neighbourhood and we might expect how large it is more power of persuasion it would have.
+In non-equilibrium dynamical systems there are usually no energy functions and their time evolutions are defined by dynamical rules.
+These rules can be divided into two groups, namely, inflow and outflow dynamics \cite{inoutflow2006}.
+For inflow dynamics the center spin is influenced by its nearest neighbors.
+A well-known example of such dynamics, in non-equilibrium systems, is the majority-vote model in social sciences \cite{liggett1985, oliveira1992}.
+On the contrary, for outflow dynamics the information flows from the center spin (or cluster of spins) to the neighborhood.
+The Sznajd model \cite{sznajd2000}, which was introduced to describe opinion formation in social systems, falls into this category.
+It is based on the fundamental social phenomenon called social validation.

+In a recent article, Castellano et al. \cite{castellano2009} discuss the state of the art of the field of social dynamics.
+In the particular case of binary opinion dynamics they describe several modifications and applications of the original majority-vote model \cite{liggett1985}, the Sznajd model \cite{sznajd2000}, as well as the Galam model \cite{galam2002, galam2004, stauffer2004}.
+Among the motivations supporting some opinion models, we mention the introduction of noise through the addition of specific stochastic rules in the original dynamics and the size of the group of spins that influence the opinion of other spins.
+It is important to note that \textit{both} these features are relevant in the definition of the present block voter model and, to the best of our knowledge, have not been considered earlier.

+In this work we perform numerical simulations on two-dimensional square lattices, with $N$ sites and periodic boundary conditions, in the relevant $ N_{PCS} \times q$ parameter space, where the noise parameter $q$ and the persuasive cluster size $N_{PCS}$, respectively, may be regarded as the {\it social temperature} and {\it social pressure} of the system.
+We use finite-size scaling theory to obtain the phase diagram in the social temperature-pressure space in the thermodynamic limit.